 You’ve packed meals for Haiti, now help distribute those meals!
-We’re sending a large team to Lifeline this summer to build a home or two and distribute those meals.
-Lifeline is a great first time mission trip in Haiti.
-You stay in air-conditioned dorm rooms and eat mostly American food.
+We’re sending a team to Lifeline to build a home or two and distribute those meals.
+Lifeline is a great first time mission trip - you stay in air-conditioned dorm rooms and eat mostly American food.
 All the water on campus is filtered and clean.
 You get to work alongside Haitians and experience all the programs Lifeline offers - Infant / Toddler Nutrition Program; Children’s Home; Build a home; Prayer walks; Church services; and the school.
 There is something for everyone on this trip - no specific skills required.
 BUT!
 If you have specific skills, let us know and we will put those to use.

 TCM develops effective Christian leaders of disciple-making movements impacting their churches, cultures, and countries for Christ.
 While on the trip you will meet students from Eurasia and serve them in various ways including; preparing meals and snacks; cleaning rooms; working on the grounds; and working in maintenance.
 These students are currently active in ministry positions in their countries, and come to Haus Edelweiss for a condensed class time with faculty from Europe, Australia, and the US.
 You will also spend a day visiting Vienna, and Sunday afternoon in Baden.
 While in Austria you will be able to sample delicious pastries, delightful ice cream, and rich European chocolates.